 I know I’m not the only one that was lucky enough to get a client as a referral and wasn’t officially launched or open for business.
 That’s why I thought I would create a quick checklist of the things I think you need and one I wish I had all those years ago.

-What Do You Need To Start Working With Virtual Assistant clients?
+Must-Haves To Start Working With Virtual Assistant Clients

 - Of course, you’ll need an internet connection, a computer, and a smartphone to start working with Virtual Assistant clients.